MotorSport (song)

-"MotorSport" is a song by the American hip-hop trio Migos joined by Nicki Minaj, and Cardi B. Written alongside Murda Beatz and Cubeatz, it was released on October 27, 2017, as the lead single from the trio's third album Culture II (2018).
+"MotorSport" is a song by the American hip-hop trio Migos, Trinidian rapper Nicki Minaj, and American rapper Cardi B. Written alongside Murda Beatz and Cubeatz, it was released on October 27, 2017, as the lead single from the trio's third album Culture II (2018).
 It reached number six on the US Billboard Hot 100, becoming Migos' second top 10 in the country.

 Background and release

 "MotorSport" marks the first time Migos, Minaj, and Cardi B have worked together on a song; although Offset had already collaborated with Minaj on London on da Track's "No Flag", and with Cardi B (his wife at the time) on her own track "Lick".
 On October 25, 2017, radio station Hot 93.7 confirmed that a collaboration between Migos, Minaj, and Cardi B would be released two days later.
 On October 26, the night before its release, Migos previewed the track on Power 105.1's music celebration, Powerhouse.
 On October 27, the song premiered online and was released worldwide as a download.
 Soon after it was released, Joe Budden from Everyday Struggle speculated that Ye was originally on the song and that he's the one who actually pitched the idea of getting Minaj on it.

 It was also rumored that Cardi B and Minaj were dissing each other on the song in the midst of an alleged feud between the two, which both rappers denied.
 Minaj commented on the rumors saying that the song was originally only a collaboration between her and Quavo, that she was "in full support of Cardi B's 'MotorSport' feature" and that "the conspiracy theorists are just so tired", while Cardi B said that "people wouldn't be satisfied even if [we] was making out" and "I don't really have the time".